Ecosystem Science & Management Program

 fax (250) 960 5539

 My main area of research is animal behaviour, particularly in avian reproductive behaviour and communication.
-My work with chickadees assesses the impact of habitat disturbance and urbanization on the normal breeding and communication behaviours of animals, and most recently the potential for this to result in inter-species hybridization.
-Starting in 2013, much of this work is focusing a joint research project that Dr. Matt Reudink (Thompson Rivers University) and I have been establishing in the parks and woods around Kamloops, BC with a focus on mountain chickadees.
-Since 2005, I have also been working with industry, the Canadian Wildlife Service and faculty at UNBC to assess migratory movement patterns of birds around wind farms and airports, and we are extending this work to other areas of bird tracking.
+My work with chickadees assesses the impact of habitat disturbance and urbanization on the normal breeding and communication behaviours of animals.
+Starting in 2013, much of this work is focusing a joint research project that Dr. Matt Reudink (Thompson Rivers University) and I have been establishing in the urban green belts and woods around Kamloops, BC with a focus on mountain chickadees.
+We still work on black-capped chickadees though - the most recent focus has been using Radio-Frequency ID boards embedded in bird feeders to track the spatial movement of PIT tagged birds across forest gaps.
+We are now developing that technology more broadly to also allow us to monitor feeding visits to nests.

 Most of my students work in our lab - the Avian Behaviour & Conservation Research Lab, more colloquially referred to as the "Bird Cave".
 This name came from the fact that we use to be housed in a windowless room in the basement that was rather cavernous.
 We have since moved to a lab with windows out of the basement, but the name (and logo) has stuck.